Build Command

 cc-deck build init --target container,ssh

-This scaffolds the container build-context directory and Ansible role skeletons side by side.
+This scaffolds the artifact directories for each target side by side.

 Capture your environment once: